Struggling to get interviews?

 You can list your work experience as you would on a traditional resume, but instead of including past positions with other companies, include only the roles you’ve held with your current employer.

 When listing your work experience, it’s important to draw attention to tangible results you’ve achieved.
-Showing your employer that you’ve saved money or time, or increased profits or efficiency will make them view you as a beneficial fit for the role.
+Showing that you saved money or time, or increased profits, proves you are a beneficial fit for the role.

 To quantify your accomplishments, present them using hard numbers wherever possible.
 Try to come up with at least two for each role you list.
 To get an idea for how to do this effectively, think of your role responsibilities in terms of measurable metrics like quantity, time, and money.